FernandoLpz0911/BakeryWebsite/README.md

 	- Upper of the page has a in-site menu (potentially overlay depending on quantity of items)
 	- Allow for contact button functionality on upper page for "General inquiries and Feedback"

-Google Form for order requests
+Page for order requests
+	- Should behave similarly to a google form
 	- Asks for customer first and last name
 	- Phone number to contact
 	- Email to contact
 	- Order request
-	- What date they'd like it by
+	- What date they'd like it by utilizing calendar api
+ 	- Sends the details to owner's email

 - Data analytics that observes
 	- New page visitors